Viseo/viseoCompanionApp/README.md

    This will create the link between the module file and the XCode project.

 5. Open the .xcodeproj in XCode.
-Right click on the project name (right pannel) and click on **"add files to <...>"**.
+Right click on the project name (right panel) and click on **"add files to <...>"**.
 Select the pod.xcodeproj, in your Pods directory.

-6. Read the documentation for each "NPM PACKAGE with deep configuration" mentionned above, and add the corresponding configuration in the "appDelegate.m" and "appDelegate.h".
+6. Read the documentation for each "NPM PACKAGE with deep configuration" mentioned above, and add the corresponding configuration in the "appDelegate.m" and "appDelegate.h".

 7. Drag and drop the "GoogleService-Info.plist" file into your project in XCode.

-8. At this step you should ba able (and you have) to build on the emulator with :

-        react-native run-ios

-9. You can now, launch XCode and build the project from here.

-10. When building on XCode, make sure to also add your team account for the test project.
-On the left dock, click on your project name.
-Then click on your project name in the central panel and select <yourProject>Tests.
-In signing -> team, set the appropriate account.
+Your XCode project is now ready to be build.